 theMill is a state-of-mind where the emphasis is ‘to get the job done’.
-If you do not possess the tools for this you are better off training somewhere else.

 At the end of the day, the unique knowledge we’ve gained from years of committed training and exposure to some of the harshest conditions and situations is irreplaceable and difficult to duplicate intelligently.
 Our exposure to extreme situations and conditions has taught us about mental conditioning and how to compliment this with true functional fitness.
 Development of the mental tools required to deal with such hardship denotes the difference between those who only hypothesise and those who have experienced it.
 Some of those who train with us still face these situations regularly at the highest level and so choose to train in the environment we’ve created.